bismuth2/Vanilla-Holo-HUD-V2/README.md

 C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\

 ## IN-GAME USAGE
-Inside the Expression2 is a tutorial and default config included.
+Inside the Expression 2 is a tutorial and default config included.

 ## FEATURES
 * Intro Sequence, 3D compass, GTMP Minimap Support, backup camera, support for any screen resolution, and more...